 What Is a Temporal Lobe Seizure?

-These seizures may be brought on by any number of factors, from head trauma to high fever.
+These seizures may be brought on by any number of factors, most are congenital or structural but they can also be from head trauma to high fever.
 Often, no identifiable cause can be found.
-It's thought the seizures could be caused by scar tissue in the brain that occurred at birth.
+It's thought the seizures are caused by scar tissue in the brain that occurs at birth.
 A person may experience a single, isolated seizure or a cluster of seizures during or following an illness or injury, without any further episodes.
 When seizures recur, the chronic condition is known as epilepsy.